w3f/General-Grants-Program/grants/grants.md

 # Web3 Foundation Grants

-As part of our commitment to promoting the Web3 ecosystem, we offer a comprehensive grants program focused on funding software development, research, technical education and community enagement efforts related to **Polkadot** and **Substrate**.
+As part of our commitment to promoting the Web3 ecosystem, we offer a comprehensive grants program focused on funding software development, research, technical education and community engagement efforts related to **Polkadot** and **Substrate**.

 ## Process
 If you are considering applying for a grant, please follow the process below.